chrisboakes/chris-boakes/src/_posts/2018-09-01-serverless-with-nuxtjs-vue-contentful-netlify.md

 In your Contentful admin panel, go to 'Settings', 'Webhooks' and add a new one.
 Call it something like 'Deploy to Netlify', paste in the build hook URL from Netlify into the URL field.
 Next, select 'Only Selected Events' under the 'Trigger this webhook for:' option, configure which events you want to trigger a build with and hit save.

-If you navigate back to Netlify, you should see your deployment building on the 'Deploys' page in the CMS.
+If you navigate back to Netlify, you should see your deployment building on the 'Deploys' page.
 Once it's finished you should see **PUBLISHED** status message next to the deployment.
 Check your Netlify generated URL and you should see your new post.

 ## Wrapping it up